What is demonstrated interest?

 5. Follow Colleges on Social Media

-Follow a school on the channels you routinely use, whether that is TikTok, Instagram, Twitter, Facebook, YouTube, LinkedIn or something else.
-Follow the main college feed, and check for admission-specific channels, as well as those for individual departments, clubs or activities that interest you.
-Some colleges even have social media directories, listing all the accounts associated with the campus.
-Again, you will learn a whole lot while you are liking those posts!
+Follow a school on the channels you routinely use, whether TikTok, Instagram, Twitter, Facebook, YouTube, LinkedIn, or something else.
+Follow the main college feed, and check for admission-specific channels, as well as those for individual departments, clubs, or activities that interest you.
+Some colleges even have social media directories listing all the accounts associated with the campus.
+Again, you will learn a lot while liking those posts!

 Do you and your teen need a Complete Timeline for College Admissions?